zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 2. Challenges and Costs:

-* Data Curation: Extensive effort to curate a diverse and unbiased dataset representing a wide range of demographics.
+··* Data Curation: Extensive effort to curate a diverse and unbiased dataset representing a wide range of demographics.
-* Algorithm Development: Creating complex algorithms capable of making fair, unbiased decisions and adhering to ethical norms.
+··* Algorithm Development: Creating complex algorithms capable of making fair, unbiased decisions and adhering to ethical norms.
-* Ongoing Monitoring: Continuous evaluation to maintain alignment, involving regular updates and checks.
+··* Ongoing Monitoring: Continuous evaluation to maintain alignment, involving regular updates and checks.

 3. Performance Trade-offs:

-* Processing Time: Slower decision-making due to the complexity of ethical algorithms.
+··* Processing Time: Slower decision-making due to the complexity of ethical algorithms.
-* Accuracy: Potentially lower accuracy in specific contexts to avoid ethical risks, like discriminating against certain groups.
+··* Accuracy: Potentially lower accuracy in specific contexts to avoid ethical risks, like discriminating against certain groups.

 4. Outcome: The AI recruitment tool successfully facilitates fair and diverse hiring practices.
 Despite slower processing and potential accuracy trade-offs, the tool gains trust and acceptance due to its ethical and fair decision-making process.

 **Related Works:** More information can be seen in Christiano et al. [2017] \cite{christiano2017deep} and in Askell et al. [2021] \cite{askell2021general}.

+## Fine-tuning Methods
+Fine-tuning Large Language Models (LLMs) is customizing these models to perform better for specific tasks or within certain domains.
+Fine-tuning is a process where a pre-trained LLM is trained on a smaller dataset specific to the task or domain of interest.
+Unlike pre-training, which involves learning from a broad range of data, fine-tuning focuses on specific patterns, terminology, and nuances relevant to the task, making the model more adept in those particular areas.
+This helps slightly adjust the model's parameters to improve its performance on the given task.
+Fine-tuning is essential for tailoring general-purpose LLMs to specific industry needs, cultural contexts, or user groups, thus maximizing their practical utility and effectiveness.
+Those fine-tuning methods can mainly divided into four classes: Reinforcement learning from human feedback (RLHF), instruction tuning, parameter-efficient model adaption, and retrieval augment generation.

+### Supervised Fine-tuning
+**Definition:**
+Supervised fine-tuning is a process that involves further training a pre-trained model using a smaller and domain-specific dataset that has labeled examples.
+This process aims to guide the model to adjust its parameters based on the labeled examples and perform better on specific tasks like classification or regression.
+This process uses the model's general knowledge acquired during pre-training and sharpens its abilities to perform a specific task based on the labeled examples provided in the fine-tuning dataset.
+Supervised fine-tuning is a widespread practice that helps to adapt large pre-trained models to particular domains or tasks, improving their performance and making them more applicable to the problem.
+It is highly correlated with RLHF and is typically considered the first step in an RLHF procedure.

+**Case Study:** Fine-Tuning a Language Model for Medical Diagnosis Assistance

+1. Objective: To adapt a general language model for use in medical diagnosis, enabling it to understand and respond accurately to medical queries.

+2. Process:

+··* Pre-Trained Model: Start with a language model pre-trained on a vast corpus of general text.
+··* Fine-Tuning Dataset: Utilize a dataset of medical conversations and diagnoses, accurately labeled by medical professionals.
+··* Training: The model is fine-tuned with this medical dataset, learning to adjust its responses to fit the medical context accurately.

+3. Application: The fine-tuned model is employed in a medical chatbot, assisting doctors by providing preliminary diagnoses based on patient symptoms described in natural language.

+4. Outcome: Post fine-tuning, the model shows significantly improved accuracy in understanding and responding to medical queries, making it a valuable tool for healthcare professionals.

+**Related Works:** More information can be seen in Ouyang et al. [2022] \cite{ouyang2022training}.
 ## Citations

 Citations are then used in the article body with the `<d-cite>` tag.